conan-io/docs/knowledge/faq.rst

 binary was created a few lines above?

 The ``conan create`` command by default creates packages for the "host" context, using the "host" profile.
-But if the package we are created is intended to be used as a tool, that is, as a ``tool_requires``, then it needs to be built for the "build" context.
+But if the package we are creating is intended to be used as a tool, that is, as a ``tool_requires``, then it needs to be built for the "build" context.

 If for any reason, the "host" and the "build" context are not identical, then the binary that is built